RavenDB uses Indexes to satisfy queries.

-Indexes allow for fast query results as the entire dataset is not re-scanned each and every time.
+Indexes allow for fast query results as the entire dataset is not re-scanned each time like traditional queries.

 In this page:

 In order to be able to return query results about your documents without scanning the entire dataset each and every time,